 In many of the countries, risk information can be used as one of the inputs to satisfying regulatory requirements in the operation of a nuclear power plant, a Living PSA is an acceptable risk model of the plant and a valid Risk Monitor model developed from the Living PSA can be used to provide the risk information as long as it can be demonstrated that the analysis is fit for purpose in each specific application.

 Risk Engineering Ltd. developed risk monitoring system for units 3 and 4 of “Kozloduy” NPP.
-The system is based on many quantitative calculations of actual PSA Level 1 model for different unit configurations.
+The system is based on many quantitative calculations of actual PSA Level 1 model for different unit configurations. (just for power mode?)

 In 2005 Risk Engineering Ltd. developed and implemented risk monitoring system for units 5 and 6 of “Kozloduy” NPP.